shazz/shazz.github.io/content/blog/ct.md

 ```

 Basically, it means:
-- Load A0 with the address of DSKBUF + the BSR
+- Load `A0` with the address of `DSKBUF` + the `BSR`
-- Go back of 2 bytes to be located before the BSR (it's a BSR.B so 2 bytes)
+- Go back of 2 bytes to be located before the `BSR` (it's a `BSR.B` so 2 bytes)

-Then, this entry code will check that the virus in not yet installed in stealh memory (`MEMTOP - 0x200`) by checking:
+Then, this entry code will check that the virus in not yet installed in stealth memory (`MEMTOP - 0x200`) by checking:
 - is the magic number (see details in the Ghost Virus post) set at the beginning to indicate a resident program
-- is a custom virus ID (`VIRUS_ID: 0x07A31CDF) set a few bytes after (10) to distiguish the virus from any resident program using the same address.
+- is a custom virus ID (`VIRUS_ID: 0x07A31CDF) set a few bytes after (10) to distinguish the virus from any resident program using the same address.

-If not the case, this first part of the code will branch the `INSTALL_RESIDENT_VECTOR` routineto install the virus.
+If not the case, this first part of the code will branch the `INSTALL_RESIDENT_VECTOR` routine to install the virus.

 So here is the bootsector loader with more details: